-Barents cooperation adds a regional and practical perspective to the broader Arctic cooperation.
+Barents cooperation brings a regional and practical perspective to the broader Arctic cooperation.

 Security policy matters and marine cooperation are not dealt with under Barents cooperation.

-The Members of BEAC are Norway, Sweden, Finland, Russia, Denmark, Iceland and the European Union.
-The following countries have observer status: Netherlands, United Kingdom, Italy, Japan, Canada, Poland, France, Germany and the United States of America.
+The members of the BEAC are Norway, Sweden, Finland, Russia, Denmark, Iceland and the European Union.
+The following countries have observer status: Netherlands, United Kingdom, Italy, Japan, Canada, Poland, France, Germany and the United States.

-The Council’s two-year Chairmanship rotates between the states of the Barents region, that is, Norway, Sweden, Finland and Russian Federation.
-Finland held the Chairmanship of BEAC in 2013–2015 and will assume the Chairmanship next in 2021.
+The Council’s two-year Chairmanship rotates between the four Barents countries, that is, Norway, Sweden, Finland and Russian Federation.
+Finland chaired the BEAC last in 2013–2015 and will assume the Chairmanship next in 2021.

-In between the BEAC foreign ministers’ sessions, held every two years, the Council’s work is coordinated by the Committee of Senior Officials (CSO), which meets three to four times a year.
+In between the BEAC Foreign Ministers’ Sessions, held every two years, the Council’s work is coordinated by the Committee of Senior Officials (CSO), which meets on a regular basis.

-The Barents Regional Council (BRC) was established simultaneously with BEAC.
-The BRC brings regional expertise to the Barents cooperation.
+The Barents Regional Council (BRC) was established to represent the regions also in 1993.

-Its membership is made up of the Finnish counties of Lapland, North Ostrobothnia, Kainuu and North Karelia; Swedish counties of Västerbotten and Norrbotten; Norwegian counties of Finnmark, Tromsø, and Nordland; and the Karelia and Komi Republics, Murmansk and Arkhangelsk and Nenets Autonomous Okrug representing Russia.
+Its members are the following regions/counties or their equivalents: Lapland, North Ostrobothnia, Kainuu and North Karelia regions from Finland; Västerbotten and Norrbotten counties from Sweden; Finnmark, Troms, and Nordland counties from Norway; and the Karelia and Komi Republics, the Murmansk and Arkhangelsk Oblasts and the Nenets Autonomous Okrug from Russia.

 Practical cooperation in working groups

-Practical Barents cooperation focuses on various sectors and work is conducted in intergovernmental and regional working groups and joint working groups representing governments and regions.
-The sectors of cooperation are environment, climate change, health and social issues, culture, youth, transport and logistics, economy, energy, forests, tourism, education and research, and customs.
+Practical Barents cooperation focuses on various sectors.
+Work is conducted in intergovernmental and regional working groups and joint working groups representing governments and regions.
+The sectors of cooperation are the environment and climate change, health and social sector, culture, youth, transport and logistics, economy, energy, forests, tourism, education and research, and customs.

-The Working Group of Indigenous Peoples in the Barents Euro-Arctic Region (WGIP) consists or members representing the Saami, Nenets and Veps people, and the group has an advisory role in the other Working Groups’ meetings.
+The Working Group of Indigenous Peoples in the Barents Euro-Arctic Region (WGIP) consists or representatives of the Saami, Nenets and Veps people, and the group has an advisory role in all other Working Groups’ meetings.

-The International Barents Secretariat (IBS), which was established in January 2008, is based in Kirkenes, Norway, started its work in January 2008.
+The International Barents Secretariat (IBS), which was established in January 2008, is based in Kirkenes, Norway.
 The IBS serves both intergovernmental and regional Barents cooperation.